mjrusso/mountain/README.md

 ```

 This file probably looks like a lot like how most Fountain screenplays start,
-with the exception of the two notes that start with `#include`.
+with the exception of the two notes that begin with `#include`.

 Here, `#include` is a **directive** that points to another file that should be
 included in its place.